Primary Navigation Mobile

 Large Brembo brakes are available on 300hp models.

-It still lacks something compared with the enjoyment you get from driving a good, conventional hot hatch, such as a Cupra Leon or Volkswagen Golf R. The Cupra Ateca’s steering and front end response just don’t engage the driver enough – it’s perfectly pleasant but not truly exciting, and you have to adopt quite an aggressive driving style to really get the most out it.
+It still lacks something compared with the enjoyment you get from driving a good, conventional hot hatch, such as a Cupra Leon or Volkswagen Golf R. The Cupra Ateca’s steering and front end response just don’t engage the driver enough.
+It’s perfectly pleasant but not truly exciting, and we had to adopt quite an aggressive driving style to really get the most out it.
 The VZ3 and VZN versions are best if this sounds like you, as they come with a Brembo brake upgrade with mightier stopping power.

 On the less powerful cars, the slightly higher, less sophisticated suspension makes itself known through a slight increase in body roll.
 But these are still firm riding cars, so you’re unlikely to find this excessive.
-And while the front-wheel drive 1.5-litre variant doesn’t have the same level of reassuring all-weather traction as the rest of the range, you still have to be pressing on very fast before you’ll start running out grip.
+And while the front-wheel drive 1.5-litre variant doesn’t have the same level of reassuring all-weather traction as the rest of the range, we still had to be pressing on very fast before we started running out grip.

-The Ateca deal with mid-corner bumps well, regardless of suspension type.
+The Ateca deals with mid-corner bumps well, regardless of suspension type.
 And it typically absorbs surface changes with little drama.
-But you will still find rougher roads transmitting shocks through to the passenger cabin, and ride comfort on longer journeys is not as relaxing as you’ll find it in less sporty rivals.
+But we found rougher roads transmitted shocks through to the cabin, and ride comfort on longer journeys is not as relaxing as we’ve experienced in less sporty rivals.